Current Marine Weather Observations

 The station list below shows the coast stations and buoys along the coasts of the United States.
 We have broken them down by geographic area to assist in locating the stations of importance to you.
 We have also converted the mixed character and number station id’s to their numeric equivalent to aid in dialing in the correct number.

-We have started in the north with the Great Lakes, continuing to the U.S. East Coast, the Gulf Coast, and the West Coast.
+We have started in the north with the Great Lakes, continued down the U.S. East Coast, over to Bermuda, the Bahamas, and the Caribbean,then west across the Gulf Coast.
+Then out to the West Coast, and finally Hawaii, including the Pacific Territories and Trusts.
 We will be adding to the tables as time permits, so check back often until we have the project completed.

 While not every station has been included, the list is comprehensive enough to provide very good coverage.
 If any errors are noted or if you would like to see a particular station included that we have left out, please e-mail us at with any corrections or recommendations.